 HANDLING & FEEDING RAW MEAT

-- Discard any uneaten raw food that your pet leaves after the meal (there is usually nothing left to discard and if there is, you may be feeding too much).
+- Discard any uneaten raw food that your pet leaves after the meal (there is usually nothing left to discard - if there is, you may be feeding too much).

 GENERAL HYGIENE PRACTISES